Nine Things they do not tell you about Risk Management

 Risk accounting is different from financial accounting

-Financial accounting is used widely by companies in regular reporting.
-It focuses on capturing the “state of the world” (or at least the state that certain stakeholders consider important).
-Financial reporting creates a snapshot of the present state of financial / economic affairs of a given entity.
+Financial reporting creates a snapshot of the present state of financial and broader economic affairs of a given entity.
 This creates transparency and supports decision-making.
-In addition, over time it becomes a history of snapshots, which can be analysed to provide further insights about the dynamics (evolution) of an entity.
+In addition, over time, it becomes a history of snapshots, which can be analysed to provide further insights about the dynamics (evolution) of an entity.

 Risk Accounting